 Anyone participating in Solve it With SimScale will have the chance to simulate a case suggested by our engineering team but in a period of 30 days.
 If you deliver the simulation in 30 days you get prizes.
 There will be only one “winner” per case.
 That’s a great opportunity to keep motivated and learn more about simulations!

-This month users choose their own projects and can submit projects they interested in and hand in their results between 1st and 31st of July
+This month users choose their own validation projects and can submit projects they interested in and hand in their results between 1st and 31st of January

 You can find a list of simulation cases on the “Solve it With SimScale” page to get some inspiration.
 Each case is based on scientific literature and contains all of the information you need to set up the simulation, including descriptions of the geometry (if you need to download or create it), boundary conditions, results, and important references.